Two-Face: Batman as Two-Face

 Also noteworthy is a 1968 story where Batman himself is temporarily turned into Two-Face via a potion.

 Two-Face-Two

-In Batman #700, which establishes Terry McGinnis as part of the DC Universe canon, it is revealed that Two-Face-Two kidnapped the infant Terry, along with an 80-year-old Carter Nichols, and tried to disfigure them in the style of the Joker.
-His plans were foiled by Damian Wayne, the fourth Robin and Batman's biological son.
-Unlike the original Two-Face, this version of the character was born deformed with a second face rather than being scarred by acid or fire and flips two coins instead of one.
+In Batman #700, which establishes Terry McGinnis as part of the DC Universe canon, it is revealed that Two-Face-Two kidnapped Terry and Professor Carter Nichols, and tried to disfigure them in the style of the Joker.
+His plans were foiled by Damian Wayne, the fifth Robin and Batman's biological son.
+Unlike the original Two-Face, this version was born deformed and flips two coins instead of one.
 He is then killed when a machine falls on him.
 Another Two-Face-Two is briefly mentioned during the course of the DC One Million storyline, when the Batman of the 853rd century comments how this villain was defeated when the second Batman convinced him that the law of averages proved his coin-tossing would ultimately cause him to make more "good" decisions than "bad" ones.